 We arrived at one of his groves.
-We jumped off and Mustafa immediately calls for us toward one olive tree.
+We jumped off and Mustafa immediately called us toward an olive tree.
 He picks up a crate and without speaking, points at olives that have fallen to the ground and directs us to pick them up.
-Straight to work we thought.
-Light heartedly, we submissively obeyed.
+"Straight to work" we thought as we light-heartedly followed orders.